 He has recorded albums, television spots, film scores, and jingles and performed with the Las Vegas Symphony Orchestra and the San Diego Symphony.
-Local ensemble he has played with include years spent with Peter Sprague’s String Consort and a duo with Jamie Valle.
+Local ensembles he has played with include years spent with Peter Sprague’s String Consort, which includes Jim Plank (drummer for Joe Pass, among others), and a duo with local jazz guitarist Jaimie Valle.

 Magnusson has also performed and recorded with many pop and jazz greats, such as Buddy Rich, Sarah Vaughan, Jimmy Cobb, the Art Pepper Quartet, the Benny Golson Quartet, Joe Farrell Quartet, Joe Pass, Linda Ronstadt, Natalie Cole, Neil Diamond, Bonnie Raitt, 10,000 Maniacs, and even Madonna.
 Venues he’s appeared in include Lincoln Center, the Kennedy Center for the Performing Arts, and Carnegie Hall.